-6.1 Protective clothing will be worn on site (hard hat, high visibility vest/coat, steel-toe cap boots, and ear muffs if required).
+6.1 Protective clothing will be worn on site (hard hat, high visibility vest/coat, steeltoe cap boots, and ear muffs if required).
 A safe working method will be agreed with the machine operator for excavation of the trenches and examination of the up cast spoil while at the same time allowing efficient use of plant.
 Suitable clothing will be available to mitigate against extremes of weather.
+The client will be consulted regarding the presence of any overhead or underground services.

-- 6.2 Vehicles will be safely parked away from work areas and lines of access. - 6.3 Prior to evaluation work starting on site the client will be consulted with regard to any potential contamination at the site.
-No overhead services impinge on the trench locations.
-Gloves and hand wash/wipes be available and any information on possible ground contamination revealed during the evaluation will be passed to finds and environmental specialists. - 6.4 A fully charged mobile phone will be carried and a first aid kit will be taken to site. - 6.5 It is unlikely that any trench plus excavated feature depth will go below c1/1.3m from the present ground level.
-If any excavations need to go deeper measures such as stepping in the sides will be employed. - 6.6 JNAS holds full insurance cover for archaeological site works from the specialist provider Towergate Risk Solutions covering Public & Products Liability, details can be supplied on request.
+6.2 Vehicles will be safely parked away from work areas and lines of access.

+6.3 Prior to evaluation work starting on site the client will be consulted with regard to any potential contamination at the site.
+Gloves and hand wash/wipes be available and any information on possible ground contamination revealed during the evaluation will be passed to finds and environmental specialists.

+6.4 A fully charged mobile phone will be carried and a first aid kit will be taken to site.

+6.5 It is unlikely that any trench plus excavated feature depth will go below c1/1.3m from the present ground level.
+If any excavations need to go deeper measures such as stepping in the sides will be employed.

+6.6 JNAS holds full insurance cover for archaeological site works from the specialist provider Towergate Risk Solutions covering Public & Products Liability, details can be supplied on request.

-7. Specialists 7. ---------------- ----
+7. Specialists

 Conservation: Conservation Services

 Faunal remains: J Curl (Sylvanus Archaeology)

 Human remains: S Anderson (Freelance)

 Metal detecting: J Armes (experienced freelance)

 Palaeoenvironmental samples: V Fryer (Freelance)

 Soils specialist R Macphail (UCL)

 Pre-historic flint: S Bates (Freelance)

 Pre-historic pottery: S Percival (Freelance)

 Post Roman ceramics & CBM: S Anderson (Freelance)

 Roman period small finds: N Crummy (Freelance)

 Roman period ceramics: S Benfield (CAT)

 Medieval coins: M Allen (Fitzwilliam Museum)

 Post Roman small finds: JNAS

+7 Specialists

-Proposed location of trial trenches (2 x 5m and 5 x 10m)
+Proposed location of trial trenches (6 x 8.30m and 10m left as contingency)

-OASIS ID: johnnewm1-277341
+OASIS ID: johnnewm1-285727